 The differences go deeper than that, too.
 Disney Plus in the US has none of Fox's X-Men movies, while the UK variant has the original trilogy, Days of Future Past and two Wolverine spin-offs.
 America also won't start getting the classic Mighty Ducks movies until July, whereas the whole trilogy is available now in the UK, despite the ice hockey-focused movies having far more cultural resonance in the US.

 Almost all Disney Plus regions have a complete line-up of Star Wars movies, except America, which lacks Solo (only until July 9, though).
-On the Marvel front, too, the US lacks Avengers: Infinity War and Ant-Man and the Wasp, though both will arrive this summer.
+On the Marvel front, too, the US lacks Avengers: Infinity War and Ant-Man and the Wasp, though both will arrive this summer, which will help when you're planning to watch the Marvel movies in order.

 Outside of kids' movies and superheroes, the UK has all three Home Alone movies, while the US just has the third one (not that you're likely to be watching those outside of the holiday period).
 Disney Plus did launch with slightly more interesting adult movies in the US, like (500) Days of Summer and Never Been Kissed, but they're no longer on the service (they'll likely return, though, and are probably the result of existing agreements).